Shiv-SB/ts-humanize/README.md

 ## Development

 This library was built to be developed in Bun.
 There are Bun specific tools which will not work in Node or Deno (e.g Buns bundler and test runner).

+If you are creating a new public function, it must be organised into the the relevant folder.
+For example, let say there is a new exported `parseFloat` function.
+This will go in a new file `src/numbers/number.ts`.
+TBD

 ### Tests